Glen Ellyn Real Estate Update

 If you’d like to see the months of inventory for more specific markets, click on the links below for an interactive chart:

-Market Time – Another important number to look at is market time.
+Another important number to look at is market time.
+Market time is how many days a listing was on the market from the day it was listed, to the day it closes.
 This chart below is for the average days on market in Glen Ellyn:

 Here is the average days on market broken down by price range over the past three years: